More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Frequently Asked Questions

 No. The conversion happens entirely in your browser using JavaScript; no part of the CSV file is uploaded to any server.
-You can verify this by opening the network tab of your browser developer tools and watching for outgoing requests during conversion (you will see none).
-The page itself is cached after first visit, so subsequent conversions can run fully offline.
-This is important when your CSV contains sensitive data such as customer addresses, medical-patient locations, or proprietary survey results.
-Closing the browser tab discards all in-memory data; nothing persists on the server side.
+You can verify this by opening the Network tab of your browser developer tools and watching for outgoing requests during conversion — you will see none.
+This matters when your CSV contains sensitive data such as customer addresses, patient locations, or proprietary survey results.
+The only network calls are the optional map preview, which fetches OpenStreetMap basemap tiles; the conversion itself works offline.

 CSV to GeoJSON Converter